-About: Mrs. Rice has over 15 years of experience working as a health and medical journalist at some of the nation’s top news organization.
+About: Ms. Rice has more than 15 years of experience working as a health and medical journalist at some of the nation’s top news organizations.
 She now directs a professional master’s degree program that prepares students to cover health and medicine, and helps them to get hands-on experience creating digital content for Grady’s news services as well as for professional media organizations.

 M.A., Communication Studies, University of Miami